paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-043-department-of-health-and-human-services.md

 **(b) Information and listing services available without charge** Information and listing services performed by the Clearinghouse shall be provided free of charge to all interested health professionals and to all communities and groups within the areas determined by the Secretary under section 294n(f) 11 See References in Text note below. of this title to have a shortage of and need for health professionals.

-**(c) Authorization of appropriations** There are authorized to be appropriated such sums as are necessary to establish, operate, and maintain the Clearinghouse created by subsection (a) of this section.
+**(c) Authorization of appropriations** There are authorized to be appropriated such sums as are necessary to establish, operate, and maintain the Clearinghouse created by subsection (a).

 ### Statutory Notes